 5 Keys to Addressing Insider Threats

 Means, motive and opportunity are the keys to solving any crime, and cyber attacks are no exception.
-While all attackers have motives, insiders enjoy ideal means and opportunity.
-This places them in a much better position to carry out malicious activities.
+While all threat actors have motives, insiders enjoy ideal means and opportunity.
+This places them in a much better position to carry out damaging activities.

-The ability to quickly detect and respond to insider threats has never been more crucial, but many organizations are failing to deal with the issue.
-A recent insider threat report from Crowd Research Partners found that while seventy-four percent of organizations feel vulnerable to insider threats, less than half (42 percent) have the appropriate controls in place to prevent an insider attack.
+The ability to quickly detect and respond to insider threats has never been more crucial.
+A 2018 Insider Threat Report from Crowd Research Partners found that 90 percent of organizations feel vulnerable to insider threats.

-Who are these people whose behavior threatens us with data loss and brand damage?
-There are various descriptions out there of the different types of insiders behind these threats, with interesting labels ranging from “turncloaks” to “ringleaders.”
+Who are these people whose behavior exposes us to data loss and brand damage?
+There are various descriptions out there of the different types of insiders behind these threats, with labels ranging from “turncloaks” to “ringleaders.”
 They boil down to three basic types:

 From a defensive standpoint, it makes no difference if data loss stems from an external attacker with stolen credentials or an employee acting carelessly.
 Sensitive data needs to be protected, no matter who accesses it.
 What unifies these types as a significant threat is that they’re already inside your network.
 If you don’t protect your data by monitoring their activity and behavior you’ll be unable to respond to any threats they pose, and the results can be devastating.